oidebrett/getcontextware/README.md

 2. **Certificate issues**
    - Let's Encrypt certificates can take a few minutes to issue
-   - Check logs: `docker-compose logs traefik`
+   - Check logs: `docker compose logs traefik`

 3. **Permission errors**
    - Ensure your user is in the docker group: `sudo usermod -aG docker $USER`